labd/wagtailstreamforms/docs/templates.rst

         <input type="submit" value="{{ value.form.submit_button_text }}">
     </form>

-.. note:: It is important here to keep the hidden fields the form will create an additional field for the form id.
+.. note:: It is important here to keep the hidden fields as the form will have some in order to process correctly.

 Once you have created you own you will need to add it to the list of available templates.